 A “breakthrough moment of harmony” is hard to envision, said Earl Pomeroy, a former Democratic representative from North Dakota who is now a lobbyist at Alston & Bird LLP in Washington.

-“The most likely outcome is that those things that are needed to tide us into the new year get done and the real battle’s engaged in 2013,” said Pomeroy, whose clients include Aetna Inc. (AET) and Vibra Healthcare LLC.
+“The most likely outcome is that those things that are needed to tide us into the new year get done and the real battle’s engaged in 2013,” said Pomeroy, whose clients include Aetna Inc. (AET:US) and Vibra Healthcare LLC.

 Beyond the fiscal changes already scheduled, at least two other significant issues may be on the congressional agenda after the election.